 Financial Aid is available to transfer students who are applying into both part-time and full-time programs.
 Students should file the Free Application for Federal Student Aid (FAFSA) each year, as soon as possible.
 See Financial Information for Prospective Undergraduate Transfer Students for more information.
-We also encourage all full-time students (with the exception of our accelerated Nursing and radiologic technology programs) to submit the CSS Profile for the most competitive financial aid package.
+We also encourage all full-time students (with the exception of our accelerated nursing program) to submit the CSS Profile for the most competitive financial aid package.

 How many co-ops can I complete as a transfer student?

 Depending on the number of credits transferred in, transfer students may have the opportunity to participate in one or three co-ops depending on major.
 In some instances, transfer students have the ability to participate in two co-ops.
-If a student wants the most co-ops possible, he or she should apply for the Three Co-op (five years) option, if available.
+A student wants the most co-ops possible should apply for the Three Co-op (five years) option, if available.
 Students should work closely with their academic advisor to discuss their options.

 What kinds of campus resources are available to transfer students?

 Transfer students participate in all of the 300+ clubs and organizations that Drexel has to offer.
 If you are a commuter, you may also find our Commuter Student Engagement website to be helpful.

 Is there a new student orientation for transfer students?

 New student orientation is held for transfer students who begin their studies in the fall, winter, and spring terms.
 Fall orientation occurs the week before classes begin, and is called Welcome Week.
 Details can be found on the First-Year Experience website.